Government to Start Searching Brevard Beachside Dump for Military Waste

 The agency will test homes for vapors if the groundwater or soil samples cause concern.

-Fight for Zero is composed of seven chapters in the state of Florida and works with community groups from across the country directly impacted by toxic exposures.
+Fight for Zero comprises seven chapters in the state of Florida and works with community groups from across the country directly impacted by toxic exposures.
 The organization aims to protect natural resources while fighting for zero illness.
 They have been at the forefront of numerous environmental health investigations.
-For more information on Fight for Zero, please visit http://www.fight4zeor.org, and please consider donating to help continue this work!
+For more information on Fight for Zero, please visit http://www.fight4zeor.org and consider donating to help continue this work!